 Since then I continue to collect Uroleucon in the west, especially focusing on the subgenus Lambersius.
 A few years ago I found an impossibly small U. (Lambersius) in the mountains of southern Oregon, but the season was so late that I could not identify the plant at all.
 Finally in 2018 I was able to collect this aphid again on its host plant while in bloom.
 Turns out the host is Aster integrifolius in sage brush steppe at high elevations.
 This aphid is very small, a strange mottled pale green, and has Macrosiphum-like siphunculi, but is probably most related to some other species placed in U. (Lambersius).
 Another interesting 2018 find was a bright yellow species feeding among the flowers of goldenrod along a forest roadside in southern Oregon.
 The interesting thing about this was that it was tended by ants!
 Aphids shaped like Uroleucon are very rarely ant-tended (ant tending is correlated with short appendages and cauda).

 During December of 2021 I sat down and sorted numerous undetermined slides of U. (Lambersius); I also sorted some rows of slides with species names on them.
 I was able to place some undetermined material in named species, while simultaneously removing some slides from named species and placing them into the various groups of like specimens in my undetermined boxes.
-These species name changes will appear in the slide collection database when I release it in early 2022
+These species name changes have appeared in the slide collection database.

 Based on all this study of U. (Lambersius) in western North America, two things seem possible: 1) this subgenus of aphids are mostly not particularly host-specific, or 2) there are a LOT more species out there than we currently believe, and separating those species based on morphology will be nearly impossible.
 In addition, species of this subgenus, even when confidently identified (as confident as can be hoped for in this genus), are frustratingly variable morphologically.